Table of Contents

-For a pedagogy that meets the challenges of a 21st-century education, the role of the teacher as a guide is vital.
+For a pedagogy that meets the challenges of 21st-century education, the role of the teacher as a guide is vital.

-This approach is based on the belief that the person has an inherent capacity to know and understand himself and to make use of this tool; he is curious, eager for information from the world around him and capable of learning.
-If the individual finds something good for him, that serves him to improve himself, and he tends to perform this action.
+This approach is based on the belief that the person has an inherent capacity to know and understand himself and make use of this tool; he is curious, eager for information from the world around him and capable of learning.
+If the individual finds something good for him that serves him to improve himself, and he tends to perform this action.

 The student is responsible for the learning process.
 It is he who builds knowledge, who learns.
 The student reconstructs objects of knowledge that are established.
 For example, students develop their learning process from the written language system, which is already developed and well-established; so are algebraic operations, the concept of historical time, and the norms of social relationships.